 • be fair, considerate and honest in all dealings with others;

 • refrain from any behaviour which may bring MFT into disrepute;

 • display control, respect and professionalism in all activities;

 • observe proper meeting conduct and protocols;

-• be courteous in dealings with other MFT people and not swear or use expletives as a professional rule;
+• be courteous in dealings with other MFT people and never swear or use expletives as a professional rule;

-• control their temper: verbal abuse of others in the course of MFT activities is unacceptable; and not behave in any manner, or engage in any activity, whilst on MFT business which is likely to impair positive public and internal perception of MFT works and its Participants.
+• control their temper: aggressive action and verbal abuse of others in the course of MFT activities is unacceptable; and not behave in any manner, or engage in any activity, whilst on MFT business which is likely to impair positive public and internal perception of MFT works and its Participants.

 • Abide with the code of conduct or conditions of use, of the theatre or event or rehearsal venue being used.

 Participants are expected to respect the rights, dignity and worth of others regardless of their gender, race, ability, cultural background or religion or of their physical or psychological disabilities.